Quantification of observed prior and likelihood information in parametric Bayesian modeling: Important Theoretical Properties of Prior and Likelihood Information

-A key property of the likelihood information is that it is invariant to 1-1 reparameterization. \paragraph{Proof:} Let $\phi$ be a 1-1 transformation of $\theta$.
-Then:
+A key property of likelihood information is that it is invariant to 1-1 reparameterization due to properties of the KL-divergence.
 However, the same property does not hold for prior information since a Jacobian is not necessary for the normalized likelihood when starting with a different parameterization; in other words $L_{\phi}(\phi)$ is proportional to $L_{\theta}(\theta(\phi))$.
+Results on the invariance property of the KL-divergence can be found, for example, in \cite{information_theory_statistics}.
+Hence, under the proposed definition of likelihood information, an analyst can be assured that the amount of information in the data observed in an experiment does not change with respect to different model parameterizations.
+A measure of data informativeness which changes depending on the mathematical specification of the model used is not desirable from a scientific point of view.